theoden8/simplex-method/README.md

 ## Testing

-To run google-tests, execute:
+To test the program, use:

-    ./_testmatrix
+    make test
     ./_simplex ./test/tests/... ; echo $? # some file

 The supporting program for generating examples is **matrix_gen.pl**, which prints matrices of given width and height.